prvdmwrong/prvdmwrong/docs/reference/index.md

 ### Debugger

-Details the `ohmyprvd-debugger` package, which implements a quality of life debugger for working with Oh My Prvd.
+Details the `prvdmwrong-debugger` package, which implements a quality of life debugger for working with Prvd 'M Wrong.

 ??? warning "Unreleased"